Why is Tilt broken?

 Tilt will print a JSON representation of everything it knows about your build state and your cluster state.

 The Tilt UI has a similar control loop.
 Run:

 to see the complete state of the Tilt web UI.

-How can I monitor Tilt usage on my team?
+How can I keep track of Tilt usage on my team?

 This command takes a string which is a command to run.
-Tilt will exec this command every minute and pass it on stdin a series of new line separated JSON objects representing all of the user’s activity in the last minute, to do with what you will.
+Tilt will exec this command every minute and pass it on STDIN a series of OpenTelemetry spans in the form of newline-separated JSON objects.
+These spans representing all of the user’s activity in the last minute, and you can manipulate and ingest them as you will.

-The JSON format that it gets passed looks like this:
+The JSON that gets passed looks like this:

-Here are some examples that report these spans as:
+Here are some example scripts that report these spans as:

 This is an experimental feature designed for larger companies.